ErikMcClure/buntils/README.md

 * Automatic differentiation with dual numbers
 * Fixed-point arithmetic.
 * Template-based SSE2 objects for automatic SSE optimizations.
+* Vector and Matrix operations
+* Implementation of xorshift random number generator as a compatible C++ random number generator, including a substitute for rand() implementing xorshift and a random_device seed.
 * Alias table for random number generation
 * Generic animation system
 * Circular array implementation